massivebash/real-madrid-vs-getafe/media.md

 ---
-title: Media Narrative
+title: Media & Narrative
 ---

-# How the Media Covered the Loss
+# How the Media Framed the Defeat

-Spanish and international outlets described the defeat as a “shock” and a “major blow” to Madrid’s title hopes.
+The loss dominated Spanish sports headlines, with several recurring themes:

-Key themes in coverage:
+- Getafe’s first Bernabéu win in 20 years
-- Getafe’s first win at the Bernabéu in two decades
+- Madrid’s tactical stagnation
-- Madrid’s lack of creativity without Mbappé, who remains injured
+- Pressure on the coaching staff
-- Growing pressure on manager Álvaro Arbeloa, with speculation linking Jürgen Klopp to the job
+- Concerns about squad mentality
-- Concerns about discipline after late red cards
+- The widening gap in the title race

-The loss has intensified scrutiny on the squad’s mentality and tactical approach.
+International outlets echoed the sentiment, calling the performance “flat,” “uninspired,” and “uncharacteristically passive.”